 Hollingsworth Funds’ Involvement

 Hollingsworth Funds has been a long-time investor in housing affordability in Greenville.
 One of the major barriers to economic mobility is residential segregation by income, occupation and race.
 The preservation and development of strong mixed-income communities can mitigate the distribution and production challenges our community faces.
-Hollingsworth has taken a leadership role with ongoing participation on the Steering Committee.
-We invested in the early stage research and planning work conducted by housing consultant, CZB, and we made a general operating support grant to help launch the Greenville Housing Trust Fund.
+Hollingsworth was a leader on the Steering Committee.
+We invested in the early stage research and planning work conducted by housing consultant, CZB, and we made a general operating support grant to help launch the Greenville Housing Fund.